-Drilling and Formation Evaluation.
-The Drilling and Formation Evaluation segment is primarily involved in bore-hole construction and initial oil and gas formation evaluation.
+DRILLING AND FORMATION EVALUATION.
+The Drilling and Formation Evaluation segment is primarily involved in drilling and evaluating the formations related to bore-hole construction and initial oil and gas formation evaluation.
 The products and services in this segment incorporate integrated technologies, which offer synergies related to drilling activities and data gathering.
-The segment consists of drilling services, including directional drilling and measurement-while-drilling/logging-while - -drilling; logging services; and drill bits.
+The segment consists of drilling services, including directional drilling and measurement-while-drilling/logging-while-drilling; logging services; and drill bits.
 Included in this business segment are Sperry-Sun, logging and perforating and Security DBS.
 Also included is our Mono Pumps business, which we disposed of in the first quarter of 2003.